keijokapp/node-foundationdb/README.md

 You can use the tuple encoder for database values too if you like, the tuple encoding doesn't support objects so it can be more awkward to use compared to JSON / [msgpack](https://msgpack.org/index.html) / [protobuf](https://developers.google.com/protocol-buffers) / etc. And the unique benefits of the tuple encoder don't matter for value encoding.

 The javascript foundationdb tuple encoder lives in [its own library](https://github.com/josephg/fdb-tuple), but it is depended on and re-exposed here.
-You can access the tuple encoder via `fdb.tuple.pack()`, `fdb.tuple.unpack()`, etc.
+You can access the tuple encoder via `fdb.tuple` or `fdb.encoders.tuple`.

 ### Tuple API